The Complete Employer Branding Guide: Strategies to Attract and Retain Top Talent

 4. Treat Candidate Experience as Brand Experience

-5. Leverage Alumni & Boomerang Talent
+5. Leverage Alumni and Boomerang Talent

 Related: Why You Need Corporate Alumni Software

-Common Employer Branding Mistakes to Avoid
+Common Employer Branding Mistakes (and How to Avoid Them)

 While implementing these best practices, it's equally important to recognize potential pitfalls that can undermine your efforts.
 Successful employer branding requires avoiding common challenges that can undermine authenticity and effectiveness while wasting resources and potentially damaging credibility.
 The most frequent missteps organizations encounter include: